Corporation Business Tax Information

 - Pay by Direct Payment: Using this option authorizes DRS to electronically withdraw a payment from your bank account (checking or savings) on a date you select up to the due date.

 - Pay by Credit Card or Debit Card: You may elect to pay your tax liability using a credit card (American Express®, Discover®, Master Card®, Visa®) or comparable debit card.
 A convenience fee will be charged by the credit card service provider.
-The convenience fee is generally 2.35% of the payment amount, with a minimum charge of $3.95.
 You will be informed of the amount of the fee and may elect to cancel the transaction.
 Your payment will be effective on the date that you make the charge.

 At the end of the transaction, you will receive a confirmation number for your records.
 As a reminder, even if you pay electronically, you must still file your return by the due date.
 Tax not paid on or before the due date will be subject to penalty and interest.